Frequently asked

 After a tour with the Skifriends Hochfügen, the three-hour "Freeride Beginner Guiding" offers the ideal introduction - with technique training, an introduction to safety equipment and an assessment of alpine dangers.

 Experienced guides accompany those interested into the terrain free of charge - every weekend from January to March, starting at the Freeride Info Point at the 8er-Jet valley station.
 No registration necessary.
+Safety equipment is provided free of charge while supplies last.

 The "Starter Area" near the 6-seater Holzalm lift offers gentle slopes with an incline of less than 30° - ideal for your first attempts at deep snow.